royzen01/Active_Directory_Lab/README.md

 ### Setting up RAS/NAT

 - Back in Server Manager, I added the `Remote Access` role and enabled `Routing` and `Remote Access Server (RAS)` on it.
-- The goal with installing NAT is to allow the clients to sit on a private network but have internet access via the DC.
+- The goal of installing NAT is to allow the clients to sit on a private network but have internet access via the DC.

 ![VBox 10](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/088e6db0-8575-405e-8f59-f938aa1fd023)